adobe/aio-lib-java/README.md

 ### Support

 This project is still in preliminary phase.
-No official support/SLA's is available for thr SDK.
+No official support/SLA's is available for the SDK.